-There statistically significant sub-groups of differences within the settlement variable for GS1, i.e. colorappearance and packaging (P< 0.05), and these differences are more pronounced among residents of Karaköprü and Haliliye sub-districts.
+statistically There are significant differences within the sub-groups of settlement variable for GS1, i.e. colorappearance and packaging (P< 0.05), and these differences are more pronounced among residents of Karaköprü and Haliliye sub-districts.
 The respondents who were located at Karaköprü had a more positive approach compared to the Haliliye respondents.
 The GS4, i.e. food safety and no additives, had marginally significant differences (0.05< P< 0.10) attributable to Haliliye consumers.
 Another study has also shown that the location area affects organic food consumptions (Torjusen et al., 2010).
 The settlement is a common living area that is effective on both the social status and attitudes of individuals.